Class Descriptions

 2. You will use the same login and form from your original Iris registration, so you do not need to recreate an account.

-3. Do not pay for the class until your camper has told you they received a printed paper schedule with the class on it.
+3. Do not pay for Piano Class or Alexander Technique until your camper has told you they received a printed paper schedule with the class on it.